Hawaiian Ocean View, Hawaii: History

 The HOVE development consisted of 10,697 1 acre lots north of the Hawaii Belt Road in the western part of the District of Kaʻū.
 The terrain varies from rugged lava fields to ohiʻa trees and other vegetation.
 Elevation ranges from about 1500 ft up to the 5000 ft level.
 Initial sales began in the late 1950s.
 The original developer of HOVE was the Crawford Oil Company.
 Later, other subdivisions were put in place downslope of HOVE and the Hawaii Belt Road.
 In the early 1980s a service station and a hardware store were built.

 In 1989 the Ocean View Town Center was developed, and the Ocean View Road Maintenance Corporation began an extensive rebuilding program of the roads.
 Shortly thereafter the Ocean View Development Corporation started a new market which included a laundromat and restaurant.
 Ocean View now has two shopping centers.
-There are now three gas stations, two grocery stores, and an L & L Hawaiian BBQ restaurant.

 In January 2004, Hawaii Volcanoes National Park purchased the nearby property previously known as Kahuku Ranch.

 Ocean View has a post office with the ZIP code of 96737.
 The USPS does not provide street delivery of mail except on Mamalahoa Highway.
 It is, therefore, difficult to get confirmation of a Street address for mail order companies to send purchases.